 If something is found, then you will be required to call your Maintenance Department and follow up the issue up immediately after your Pre-Trip Inspection.

 Which leads to the next biggest question: what is and is not reportable on a DVIR?

 You should note that if anything interferes with the safe operation of your vehicle that you should note it on your DVIR and that you will be shut down and cannot advance your load until the problem is fixed.
 By no means is this a comprehensive list but it does cover many common items that should be reported on a DVIR.

-Any sort of tire issue that you run into: flat tires, missing tires, over inflated tires, bald tires will need to be listed on your DVIR and a call to your Maintenance Department to fill them in on the issue will need to be completed so they can fix the problem.
+Any sort of tire issue that you run into flat tires, missing tires, overinflated tires, or bald tires will need to be listed on your DVIR and a call to your Maintenance Department to fill them in on the issue will need to be completed so they can fix the problem.

 If you are performing a proper Pre-Trip Inspection every day, you should always be aware of the state of your tires and be able to trip plan accordingly.

-Anything that affects your ability to see out of the windshield is a DOT reportable problem and should be addressed immediately.
-This includes, but it not limited to: shattered windshields, discolored windshields, and missing or malfunctioning wiper blades.
+Anything that affects your ability to see out of the windshield is a DOT-reportable problem and should be addressed immediately.
+This includes, but is not limited to shattered windshields, discolored windshields, and missing or malfunctioning wiper blades.